Lucky Drawing with Susan Shie. Class information.

 Above: "Art and Peace." ©Susan Shie 2014.
 Drawing on the back of a big envelope, using a black, medium point Bic pen.
 I really prefer blue ones though!

 I LOVE coloring with Derwent Inktense blocks (sticks of concentrated color inks) and using a wet brush to stroke the sticks, as they lie in their box, and then apply the color to the drawing, as if I were watercoloring.
 I use these more than I use Prang watercolors, but it's up to each of us to choose what we like best.
 Don't get the color on your fingers as all art supply colors are heavy metals.
 These are expensive, but they last a long time.
 One of my very favorite art supplies!
 You can start with a small set.
 I think my set is 24 color blocks.
 The price seems to have really gone up.
-They're from England, so maybe it has to do with tariffs Brexit??
+They're from England, so maybe it has to do with tariffs.
+Brexit??

 Prang or other watercolor sets, with the cakes of color, not the dreaded, always stuck-lid tubes!
 I recommend the Prang 16-color set.
 Prang is my favorite watercolor, and many artists agree that, even though we used them as kids in school, they make the best watercolors, with highly saturated, smooth colors.
-Also, with Prang, you can find replacement color cakes online.
+Also, with Prang, you can find replacement color cakes (for some of the colors) online.
 I buy them on Amazon.
 I go through yellow really fast.
 If you don't want Prang, play around with other sets of pan-watercolors.
 Prangs are semi-moist, very bright and high-pigmented!
 Try other brands of watercolors, too, if you like to experiment!

-Some nice watercolor brushes.
-Blick, Jerry’s Artarama, etc, lots of places sell them, but you might want to feel the bristles yourself, in person, and buy locally.
+Some nice watercolor brushesBlick, Jerry’s Artarama, etc, lots of places sell them, but you might want to feel the bristles yourself, in person, and buy locally.
 The brushes that come with watercolors are usually not very good brushes, so buy some good ones and take good care of them.
 I love to use flat brushes, not round ones, and my favorite brush is a beveled or angled flat brush, that's soft, but very springy.
 Be very careful with all your brushes, to make sure you form them back into their original brush shape, using your fingers, after you gently wash them.
 And never leave them sitting in water.
 Store them brush-end up or lying flat.

 Color pencils: best are Prismacolor Premier color pencils, because they’re soft and rich in color, the very best color pencils with the very most wonderful colors!
 Make sure you're getting the Premiers, because Prismacolor also makes cheaper, but harder (therefore lighter and less rich) color pencils.
 You can buy Prismacolor Premier Color Pencils many sizes of sets, and even buy them individually, to replace your favorite ones.
-They also make Prismacolor Art Stix, which are sticks of just the "leads" of the color pencils.
+Not sold now: They also made Prismacolor Art Stix, which were sticks of just the "leads" of the color pencils.
 These are very waxy, so they don't smear or give off dust, like oil pastels and regular pastels do.
 They cost more than regular color pencils, but they last a lot longer.
 Do not sharpen them, but rather, hold them at an angle, while you use them, so that the tips naturally have a point, if you want one.
 You can maintain a flatter edge on one end and a pointer edge on the other end.
 I have come to prefer using the Prismacolor art stix, to the pencils, which break so easily, when being sharpened.
 I still need the pencils for really precise coloring though.

 Rub-a-Dub laundry markers by Sharpie.
 For now, they're not making these pens, but you can still buy them.
 The price inflated a lot, after Sharpie discontinued them, but now the price seems to be coming back down a bit.
 They are wonderful pens for drawing.
 One of my favorites.
 And they don't have the risk of "haloing" - making the rust-colored haze around the lines later, that regular Sharpie pens at least used to have.
 I hope they don't halo now, but I haven't tested regular Sharpies, to make sure!
 The Rub-a-Dub (and the regular Sharpie, size Fine line is pretty thick though.
 So either you like them, or you don't.